Distinct thermodynamic and dynamic effects produced by scale factors in conformally related Einstein-power-Yang-Mills black holes: Acknowlegement

 \section{Acknowlegement}

-The authors would like to thank Y. Guo, C. Lan, and H. Yang for helpful discussions.
+The authors would like to thank Y. Guo, C. Lan, and H. Yang for helpful discussions, in particular, to thank the anonymous referees for the helpful comments that improve this work greatly.
 This work was supported in part by the National Natural Science Foundation of China under Grant No. 11675081.